28 March 2022 | Financial Planning & Analysis

 Cash flow.

 Think about it.
-You’ve got expenses coming out of your ears, from wages to equipment purchases to tax bills, and if you don’t have enough cash coming in to pay those expenses?
+You’ve got operating expenses coming out of your ears, from wages to equipment purchases to tax bills, and if you don’t have enough cash coming in to pay those expenses?
 Well, you know the rest.

 So, what can you do to manage cash flow, short of doubling down on your sales efforts to get that cold hard cash pouring in?